It’s Dan’s dream to have a midcentury modern room in our house which is just one reason we immediately loved the Longleaf Hotel in Raleigh.

 Stairs lead up to the second level of rooms, accessible from the outside.
 But even the exterior staircases are thoughtfully decorated with attractive sconces, hand painted lettering by Raleigh local Spclsigns, and cool lighting fixtures.
 And of course, we adore the pine trees planted around the parking lot.
 They also planted climbing vines.
 We cannot wait to see them reach the rooftops of the second story come summer time!

-There’s also an outdoor deck space that’s quite lovely, accessible from the indoor lounge area.
+The Longleaf Hotel has an outdoor deck space that’s quite lovely, accessible from the indoor lounge area.
 Their outdoor fireplace and seating is cozy in the winter and the perfect place to enjoy the outdoors during spring, summer and fall, especially!

 Longleaf Lobby Appeal